gdtk-uq/gdtk/website/content/docs/introduction/dev-team-and-contributors.md

    </div>
    <div class="col-sm-12">
    <b>Rowan Gollan</b> is a Senior Lecturer in the School of Mechanical & Mining Engineering
    at The University of Queensland.
-He is also a member of UQ's Center for Hypersonics.
+He is also a member of UQ's Centre for Hypersonics.
    Rowan was awarded a BE (Mechanical & Space) and PhD in Aerospace Engineering from The University of Queensland.
 His PhD thesis was on the modelling of high-temperature effects in hypersonic flows.
 He worked as a Research Scientist at the NASA Langley